marcharper/python-ternary/README.md

 ## Heatmaps

 Ternary can plot heatmaps in two ways and two styles.
-Given a function, ternary will evaluate the function at the specified number of steps.
+Given a function, ternary will evaluate the function at the specified number of steps (scale).
 The simplex can be split up into triangles or hexagons (thanks to contributor btweinstein for the hexagonal heatmap functionality).
 There is a large set of examples [here](http://people.mbi.ucla.edu/marcharper/stationary_stable/3x3/incentive.html).

 For example: